HarrisonOates/meetcode/items/report.md

 MeetCode allow users to learn programming in bite-sized chunks, via daily questions, and do so together, via direct messaging each other or commenting on questions.

-MeetCode is proud to support for Korean, Japanese, and Chinese learners through our app localisation allowing for you to truly program together.
+MeetCode is proud to support Korean, Japanese, and Chinese learners through our app localisation allowing for you to truly program together.

 **Application Use Cases and or Examples**